-Shot on a budget of $3.5 million, David Zucker, Jim Abrahams, and Jerry Zucker wrote and directed Airplane!, a movie intended to parody all of the disaster movies that graced movie theaters throughout the recently concluded 1970s.
-The film ended up making over $83.4 million in theaters in the United States alone, and resurrecting a few acting careers in the process.
-Today, it's still widely regarded as a very funny and extremely influential comedy classic.
+Shot on a budget of $3.5 million, David Zucker, Jim Abrahams, and Jerry Zucker wrote and directed Airplane!, a movie intended to parody the onslaught of disaster movies that graced movie theater screens in the 1970s.
+The comedy classic, which arrived in theaters on July 2, 1980, ended up making more than $83.4 million in theaters in the United States alone, and resurrecting a few acting careers in the process.
+Here are some things you might not have known about the comedy classic.

-Rossie Harris was only nine years old when he played the role of Joey, so did not understand the humor in Turkish prisons or any of Oveur’s other comments.
-But by the time he turned 10 and saw the movie, Harris had figured it out.
+Rossie Harris was only 9 years old when he played the role of Joey, so did not understand the humor in Turkish prisons, gladiator movies, or any of Oveur’s other comments.
+But by the time he turned 10 and saw the movie, Harris had apparently figured it out.

 "The undisputed First Lady of the musical comedy stage” played a disturbed soldier who believed he was Ethel Merman.
 Merman passed away in 1984.